Strategy is the creation of ‘fit’ among a company’s activities.

 The purpose of an Information Technology (IT) strategy is to ensure alignment between the business plan/company vision and the company’s IT assets.
 These assets include, but are not limited to; software and hardware systems, networking infrastructure, data capture devices, telephony and telecommunications equipment, plus the concepts of support, training, systems development, business and systems analysis and project management.

+Small/medium sized enterprises present a unique challenge when it comes to resourcing IT.
 In a typical small/medium sized enterprise (SME), the focus of the company towards its organisation of technology should be on manageability, maintainability, and the elimination of complexity.
 The implementation of an IT strategy should be managed through a set of inter-related programmes and projects, which will inevitably evolve over time.
 No matter how projects evolve the strategy is intended to set a direction for a two year period, after which it should be re-evaluated in its entirety and new objectives set.
 A two year interval provides a good time-base in which to complete substantial improvement projects in any of the asset areas highlighted above, and to achieve objectives set out in wider business plans and strategy reviews.

 The strategic objectives should be fundamental to achieving the SME’s vision during the time period.
 They are, in part, aligned to overall company priorities, but also reflect specific technological and staff developmental objectives which will need to be achieved to underpin company progress.
 In practice, IT objectives can be said to fall into one of the following three categories: